aneekroy/ActiveLearning/README.md

 The code is organised as a Python package under `active-ic-llm` and contains scripts for dataset preparation, running experiments with different active learning strategies and models, and utilities for embeddings and clustering.

 See `active-ic-llm/README.md` for details on how to install dependencies, prepare data and reproduce the experiments.

+The codebase optionally integrates the [unsloth.ai](https://www.unsloth.ai) library for faster model loading when the `--use_unsloth` flag is supplied.